trustedsec/wpupdate/README.md

 ### Future Plans

-Add a configuration option to modify /var/www, time to check, etc.
+- Add a configuration option to modify /var/www, time to check, etc.
+- Right now it downloads the entire zip file for checks nightly, I'll eventually grab release info from the site instead of having to download the entire file
+- Add ability to specify multiple wordpress installations